cloudcap10/stig-group-policy-objects/ReadMe.txt

 This package contains ADMX template files, GPO backups exports, GPO reports, and WMI filter exports.
 It is to provide enterprise administrators the supporting GPOs and related files to aid them in the deployment of GPOs within their enterprise to meet STIG settings.
 Administrators are expected to fully test GPOs in test environments prior to live production deployments.

+This package contains JSON files to support Microsoft Endpoint Manager.
+It is to provide enterprise administrators the supporting device configuration profile policies to aid them to meet STIG settings for cloud based systems.
+Administrators are expected to fully test policies in test environments prior to live production deployments.

 MAINTENANCE
 -----------